 How to Know if I Have Carpenter Ants?

-Make no mistake about it, carpenter ants can cause a lot of damage – sometimes more than termites.
-It is easier to fix the problem now than to wait and have more damage.
+Make no mistake about it – carpenter ants can cause a lot of damage – sometimes more than termites.
+It is better to fix the problem now than to wait and have more damage.
 If you think you might have them, read on.
 The information below covers how to tell if you have carpenter ants.

 What Do Carpenter Ants Look Like?

 Size and Color

 These big black ants are huge – they are the largest ants in Pennsylvania.
 They can be ½-inch long.

 They are mostly black and brown but can also have some yellow and red markings, or a combination of these colors.

 To be sure if you have this type of ant problem, look a little closer.
 Your sense of urgency should be much higher if you have carpenter ants (or termites) than if you have an infestation of non-wood-damaging ants – such as Pavement Ants, Pharaoh Ants, or Crazy Ants.

 Other Features to Help Identify Carpenter Ants

 They have heart-shaped heads.
 The heads are large and round at the top and come to a point at the “mouth” (look at the ant in the foreground, and you’ll see what we mean).
 Other types of ants in Pennsylvania have round heads.